xapian/xapian/xapian-core/docs/deprecation.rst

 "deprecated".
-This is indicated with the ``XAPIAN_DEPRECATED`` macro, which will cause compilers with appropriate support (such as GCC 3.1 or later, and MSVC 7.0 or later) to emit warning messages about the use of deprecated functions at compile time.
+This is indicated with the ``XAPIAN_DEPRECATED`` macro, which will cause compilers with appropriate support (such as GCC 3.1 or later, and MSVC 7.0 or later) to emit warning messages about the use of deprecated features at compile time.

-If a function is marked with one of these markers, you should avoid using it in new code, and should migrate your code to use a replacement when possible.
-The code comments for the function, or the list of deprecated functions at the end of this file, will describe possible alternatives to the deprecated function.
+If a feature is marked with one of these markers, you should avoid using it in new code, and should migrate your code to use a replacement when possible.
+The documentation comments for the feature, or the list at the end of this file, will describe possible alternatives to the deprecated feature.

 API and ABI compatibility
 -------------------------